 - The biggest health differences between the two generations was the higher impact of physical conditions driven by increased cardiovascular and endocrine conditions, including diabetes.

 - Millennial women are 20 percent less healthy than their male counterparts, specifically driven by cases of major depression, type II diabetes and endocrine conditions.

 There are nearly 73 million millennials in the U.S. right now — the second largest generation among commercially insured Americans.
 Gen Xers were born between 1965 and 1980.

-This is the 26th study of the Blue Cross Blue Shield, The Health of America Report® series.
-For more information, visit https://www.bcbs.com/the-health-of-america External Site.
+This is the 26th study of the Blue Cross Blue Shield, Learn more about the Health of America Report® series External Site.